Skip to content

 5. Hit on the Apply button and then OK to save the changes.

-This method will configure Chrome to run a single process for the open tabs.
-This eliminates Chrome from crowding your task manager, so please remember that this doesn’t affect the tabs or programs in any way.
+The method will configure Chrome to run a single process for the open tabs.
+It eliminates Chrome processes from crowding your task manager, so please remember that this doesn’t affect the tabs or programs in any way.

-This method can be used to conserve resources in case you find that the processes by Chrome are slowing down your system.
-This can be done using Chrome’s built-in task manager.
-Here are the steps to end idle or less useful Chrome processes:
+This method can be used to conserve resources in case you find that Chrome processes are slowing down your system to end idle processes.
+It can be done using Chrome’s built-in task manager.

 1. Launch the Chrome browser and then open a new tab.